 Stephanie Hess, a spokeswoman for San Francisco-based Zynga, declined to comment yesterday.

 The company had 2,846 full-time employees at the end of last year.
 An option gives the bearer the right to purchase shares at a preset price at a specified time.
-Zynga had 77.4 million options outstanding, with a weighted average exercise price of 76 cents apiece, as of June 30, according to a regulatory filing (ZNGA).
+Zynga had 77.4 million options outstanding, with a weighted average exercise price of 76 cents apiece, as of June 30, according to a regulatory filing (ZNGA:US).

 Startups often supplement salaries and bonuses with equity grants to entice employees to stick around in the run-up to and months after an IPO.

 “Stock ownership or equity-based incentives are an important part of Silicon Valley culture,” Frank B. Glassner, a partner at consulting firm Meridian Compensation Partners LLC.
 “When people have meaningful equity in a company, they have skin in the game.”

 Granting options to employees does not dilute existing shareholders, since it does not require the company to issue new shares, Glassner said.

 Zynga said on Aug.
 9 that John Schappert is departing as chief operating officer and board director.
 A management overhaul stripped him of his oversight of key operations.